 What are mala beads and how are they used?
-Discover the complete guide for using mala beads in meditation, manifestation, gratitude practices, and more!
-Plus get links to beautiful mala beads you can purchase today!
+In this article, you’ll get the complete guide to using mala beads in meditation, manifestation, gratitude practices, and more.
+Plus get my recommendations for beautiful mala beads you can purchase today.

 Disclaimer: This post contains affiliate links.
 If you purchase a product using my link, I may receive a small commission at no extra cost to you.
 As an Amazon associate, I earn from qualifying purchases.
 You can read my full disclosure policy here.

 For centuries, many different religions have been using prayer beads as part of their spiritual practice.
 My grandpa was Catholic, and growing up, I remember seeing him pray with his rosary set between his fingers at least once a day.
 At his funeral, there were multiple stories told of my Grandpa Moose and his rosary, and there was also a service in which loved ones honored his memory by reciting the Holy Rosary as they held rosary beads.

 Mala beads have been used as part of a spiritual practice for over 3,000 years, most prominently associated with Hinduism and Buddhism.
 However, they have gained widespread acceptance among people of various spiritual backgrounds, and in many cultures, they’re used as part of a non-religious affiliated meditation practice.

 Mala beads are a string of beads used as a meditation and mindfulness aid.
 Typically, they have 108 beads, and while each necklace or bracelet is unique, they generally all have the same standard components, such as the Guru Bead, the Tassel, Marker Beads, and Spacer Beads.
 We’ll define the function of these different components below.